Psychogenic non-epileptic seizure: Terminology

 The terminology used to describe PNES has evolved, reflecting changes in medical understanding as well as shifting attitudes toward functional disorders.
 Historically, the term pseudoseizure was widely used, but it has fallen out of favor due to its stigmatizing connotations.
 The prefix pseudo- implies falseness or deception, and its use has been associated with patient-blaming and the perception that symptoms are faked or not legitimate.
 Major professional bodies, including the International League Against Epilepsy (ILAE), now discourage the term in both clinical and research settings.

 The current standard term, psychogenic non-epileptic seizures, has become widely used in clinical and research contexts.
 However, it has also drawn criticism.
 The label "psychogenic" implies a purely psychological origin, potentially reinforcing a dualistic distinction between mind and brain that is increasingly challenged by neuroscientific research.
-It also suggests that identifiable psychological causes, such as trauma or stress, are always present — an assumption not borne out in all cases.
+It also suggests that identifiable psychological causes, such as trauma or stress, are always present—an assumption not borne out in all cases.
 Furthermore, the term nonepileptic defines the condition by what it is not, offering little positive information to patients and sometimes hindering acceptance of the diagnosis.
 Alternative terms, including functional seizures and dissociative seizures, are increasingly used in clinical practice.

 Debate also surrounds the appropriate root term: seizure, attack, or event.
 While some clinicians favor broader terms like non-epileptic events to avoid confusion with epilepsy, the term seizure better captures the paroxysmal and stereotyped semiology of the episodes.
 It also allows PNES to be classified consistently with other seizure types, such as febrile or hypoglycemic seizures, which are not epileptic but are still medically recognized.
 Importantly, studies suggest that many patients prefer the term seizure to alternatives such as attack or fit, and clinicians are encouraged to provide careful explanations to minimize confusion.

+Recently, the ILAE has suggested that the term functional/dissociative seizures is used.